 MFJ-941E HF Antenna Tuner – The Editor’s Choice

 The MFJ-941E HF Antenna Tuner is perfect for the beginning ham or anyone who wants a good tuner that is easy to use.
 With 300 watts of power handling and a 1.8-30 MHz range, it can handle most any situation you might find yourself in.

 This MFJ-941E HF Antenna Tuner is perfect for those who need an antenna tuner with a lighted Cross-Needle meter that shows SWR.
 It also has a 4:1 balun and 1000 Volt capacitors.
 Plus, the MFJ-941E is easy to use – connect it between your antenna and transceiver, set the power level, and you’re ready to use it.

 The MFJ-941E is a high-quality HF antenna tuner that will match any antenna to your transmitter.
 The clear multicolor Lexan front panel makes it easy to see the settings, and the durable aluminum cabinet will last for years.

 The MFJ-945E is the perfect tuner for your mobile ham radio station.
 This powerful tuner gives you the ability to tune any frequency between 1.8 and 60 MHz, so you can easily work stations all over the world.
 The 945E also features a built-in SWR meter, so you can quickly and easily adjust your antenna for maximum performance.

-The MFJ-945E is a powerful 300 watt mobile antenna tuner that can easily handle the most demanding mobile and portable applications.
+The MFJ-945E is a powerful 300-watt mobile antenna tuner that can easily handle the most demanding mobile and portable applications.
 With its fast, accurate tuning, the 945E will have you on the air in no time.
-It’s small and easy to use, making it a great addition to any vehicle.
-Plus, the SO-239 connector on the back panel allows you to easily connect it to your antenna.
+In addition, it’s small and easy to use, making it a great addition to any vehicle.
+The SO-239 connector on the back panel allows you to connect it to your antenna easily.

 LDG Electronics IT-100 Automatic Antenna Tuner